defiprime/defiprime1/about.md

 Good pitch for listing at DeFiprime:
 - "We launched on mainnet three months ago, after two respectable auditors independently audited our smart contracts.
 Since our launch, we achieved this and that milestones, and XXXX users using our app regularly.
 We also integrated with a few well known DeFi protocols."

 *If you'd like to submit your project, please fill this [product listing form](https://sneg55.typeform.com/to/WRFW02).*

 ### Advertising on DeFiprime

-We are the largest media outlet focused solely on DeFi and Open Finance.
+We are the largest media outlet focused solely on DeFi and Open Finance space.
 The only ad format available for adverts at the moment it's native articles(interviews, use cases, explainers).
-Please fill this [inquiry form](https://sneg55.typeform.com/to/zAR7ZH) to get in touch.
+Fill this [inquiry form](https://sneg55.typeform.com/to/zAR7ZH) to get in touch.
+Please note: we don't list products on our site for a fee, this form for advertising requests only.

 ### Events Listing

 If you are running DeFi-related event we are glad to feature it on our DeFi events calendar, and share it on our social media.
-Please fill this [event listing form](https://sneg55.typeform.com/to/SPrjTk).
+Fill this [event listing form](https://sneg55.typeform.com/to/SPrjTk).

 ### Media Assets